Children's Court

 The President also presides over matters at the County Court from time to time.

-The President is addressed as 'Your honour'.
+The President is addressed as 'Your Honour'.

 Magistrate

 A magistrate sitting in the Family Division of the Court determines whether a child is in need of protection and, if so, what protection order should be made.
 The magistrate also decides on applications to breach, vary, revoke or extend orders.
 They also hear applications for intervention orders.
-During the period that a matter is being decided by the Court, the magistrate can determine where, with whom and upon what conditions a child may reside.
+During the period that a matter is being decided by the Court, in most cases, the magistrate can determine where, with whom and upon what conditions a child may reside.

-A magistrate is addressed as 'Your honour'.
+A magistrate is addressed as 'Your Honour'.

 Registrar of the Court